zydou/arti/doc/dev/notes/service-side-pow.md

     // Called from IptManager::idempotently_progress_things_now
-    // Would be called in our update loop instead of there, if we took that path pub(crate) fn rotate_seeds_if_expiring(&mut self, now: TrackingNow);
+    // Would be called in our update loop instead of there, if we took that path
+    // This will also handle deleting old ReplayLog files. pub(crate) fn rotate_seeds_if_expiring(&mut self, now: TrackingNow);

     // Called from publisher Reactor::upload_for_time_period